juliocesar/lectio/README.md

  - read later
    - stars should have an effect
    - swipe should work
-   - up and down arrows should scroll
-   - trashing in read-later leaves them starred in reading-now
+   - stars should be cancellable in reading-now
-   - articles can be added to read-later multiple times

 Lachlan
  - find date parsing JS library
  - proper ipad stylings